prisma-labs/graphql-framework-experiment/docs/README.md

 # Introduction

-`graphql-santa` (henceforth referred to as `santa`) is a framework for building GraphQL APIs in Node.
+`nexus-future` is a framework for building GraphQL APIs in Node.

-Here are some of the things `santa` cares about:
+Here are some of the things `nexus-future` cares about:

 - Delightful developer experience
 - A CLI supporting devlopment lifecycle workflows
 - A deep plugin system for both runtime and CLI
 - Type-Safety across your entire codebase
-- Runtime performance
 - Integration Testing

 ## Hello World Example {docsify-ignore}